Saturday, 27 October 2012

 You see, Claudius’ uncle was Emperor Tiberius, and his nephew was Caligula – and as far as imperial families go, they made the Borgias look like the Brady Bunch.
 His own family treated him like a bad penny that kept turning up at the worst times, excluding him from public life and keeping him tucked away in a dark corner of the empire’s glittering stage.

 But here’s where it gets interesting.
 Being ignored and considered a harmless invalid may have saved his life.
 Claudius managed to dodge the deadly purges that came with Tiberius and Caligula’s reigns simply because no one thought he was capable of threatening anything more than a side table.
 So, when Caligula was assassinated in 41 AD – in a spectacle of conspiracies that could rival a modern-day crime drama – Claudius was the only adult male left in his family.
-The Praetorian Guard, Rome's version of Special Forces with an attitude, plucked him out of hiding (behind a curtain, no less) and declared him emperor.
+The Praetorian Guard, Rome's version of Special Forces with an attitude, plucked him out of hiding (behind a curtain, no less) and declared him emperor on January 25, 41 AD.
 Claudius, the man who couldn’t even get a public office gig until age 38, was suddenly the ruler of the known world.

 Now, you’d think a man in his position would fumble the ball, but Claudius was, surprisingly, a competent administrator.
 He expanded the imperial bureaucracy, employing freedmen (former slaves) as key players in his government – which probably irked the snobby Roman elite no end.
 He also turned his hand to civil engineering, building roads, aqueducts, and canals like a Roman Bob the Builder.
 But his crowning glory came in 43 AD when he decided to invade Britain.
 Yes, that Britain – foggy, rainy, and stubbornly resistant to Roman charm.
 Claudius sent four legions to deal with it, and they did, after which he popped over for a victory tour, no doubt looking rather pleased with himself.